shaozelian/everest/docs/technologies/2025-05-21-jekyll-blog-tags.md

 parent: Jekyll Series
 nav_order: 4
 tags: [jekyll, blog]
+excerpt: Tag an categorize posts are supported by Jekyll.
 ---

-Tag an categorize posts are supported.
-{: .fs-6 .fw-300 }

 ## Table of contents
 {: .no_toc .text-delta }